omedina-cmu/portfolio/final_project_OscarMedina.md

 2. Subtitle
 3. Hero image of Larimer
 4. Context to demonstrate how Larimer is underserved
-##### Potential visualizations:
+ * Potential visualizations:
   * Scatter plot that shows how many businesses and employees are in Larimer compared to the other districts
   * Scatter plot that shows how many businesses and employees are in Larimer compared to the other districts
   * Visualization to show much unmet demand there is in Larimer vs a neighboring comparison district
   * The opportunities as measured by sectors in Larimer where demand outpaces supply
 5. Why should a business owner invest in Pittsburgh?
   * URA is all in Larimer
 6. Map tour element in story maps to showcase a few projects the URA worked on in Larimer.
-7. CALL TO ACTION
+7. Call to action
   * Contact a loan officer at the URA and start your business!

 #### Sketches